 Susan G. Komen will do everything we can to ensure all people—especially the most vulnerable among us—have access to and utilize high-quality breast cancer care.
 Our Community Grants program is designed to make systemic, lasting change in our community.
 Our funding cycle runs from April 1 – March 31 every year.
 Click here for more information on our Community Grants program.
 For a full list of current grants, click here.

-The TAP is designed to help eliminate some of the financial toxicity that comes with a breast cancer diagnosis by providing financial assistance to breast cancer survivors/those living with MBC for the following services: lymphedema care and supplies, oral chemo/hormone therapy, transportation, child care/elder care, oral pain medication, anti-nausea medication and durable medical equipment.
+The TAP is designed to help eliminate financial barriers that comes with a breast cancer diagnosis by providing financial assistance to breast cancer survivors/those living with MBC for the following services:

 Survivor/MBC Thriver Support and Programs

 - The first annual Metastatic Breast Cancer (MBC) Conference funded by Pfizer and Eli Lilly will be held on November 14, 2019.

 - Komen Charlotte provides survivor care packages and letters of support to newly diagnosed survivors.

 - Komen Charlotte mission staff assists survivors and those living with MBC to locate needed resources and make connections with others for support.

 The Advocacy Commitee at Komen Charlotte regularly communicates with local and federal officials regarding important breast health/breast cancer related bills and actions, as well as affiliate activities and mission programming.

 Komen Charlotte provides lay navigation from our Charlotte office.
 Mission staff talk with people to understand their needs, then help get to the resources that will work best for them.
 Our team assists them with entering into and progressing through the breast health/breast cancer continuum of care.